How Tom Waits Made ‘Rain Dogs’ Into a Boozy, Ghostly Masterpiece

 It's like the characters from 1974's The Heart of Saturday Night, Waits' most accomplished pre-transformation LP, know they're skidding toward danger on Rain Dogs, but they just don't care (or, more likely, there's not much they can do about it).
 It's a ghostly, scarred, weird and occasionally jarring record, but it's a triumph of avant-garde construction laid out in vaguely commercial terms.

 Not that it boosted Waits' record sales any.
-The album stalled at No. 181, a little below Swordfishtrombones' showing and way below Small Change's No. 89 bow in 1976 (his highest-charting LP until the Grammy-winning Mule Variations made it to No. 30 in 1999).
+Released on Sept.
+30, 1985, The album stalled at No. 181, a little below Swordfishtrombones' showing and way below Small Change's No. 89 bow in 1976 (his highest-charting LP until the Grammy-winning Mule Variations made it to No. 30 in 1999).
 It's been a steady climb, and a growing reputation, ever since then.
 This is the album where the outre singer-songwriter found his truest voice.